-If your listing rules have more than one website selected in its settings, the order with which website price is used is determined by the website priority configured in your listing rules.
+If your listing rule is set to apply to more than one website, the order with which website price is used is determined by the website priority setting defined in the listing rule.
 This allows you to define product pricing across your catalog.
 To see if you are using website price scope, see Catalog Price Scope.

 To configure Listing Price settings: